Causes of Light Spotting After Menopause

 Is light spotting normal after menopause?

 You may be wondering if light spotting is normal after menopause.
 In short, the answer is no—it’s not considered normal to experience spotting of any nature after menopause.
 While some causes may turn out to be harmless, some spotting or bleeding after menopause can be quite serious.
-It may feel instinctual to brush off occasional spotting, but don’t ignore it, as it may be caused by something you would not want to ignore.
+It may feel instinctual to brush off occasional spotting but don’t ignore it, as it may be caused by something you would not want to ignore.

 What does postmenopausal light spotting look like?